echtikke/home_assistant_custom_envoy/README.md

+This HACS custom integration is a fork from @briancmpbll and support liftime production for a Envoy S metered without CT-coil, see issue [#88](https://github.com/briancmpbll/home_assistant_custom_envoy/issues/88)\

 This is a HACS custom integration for enphase envoys with firmware version 7.X.
 This integration is based off work done by @DanBeard, with some changes to report individual battery status.

 # Installation